 At the core of this project is the belief in first voice storytelling as a powerful tool for community change.
 Appalshop's nationally renowned youth media program, the Appalachian Media Institute (AMI), has developed a methodology of place-based media education that is rooted in a strong foundation of ethics, hands-on engagement and learning, and peer-to-peer exchange.

-Through the All Access EKY initiative, AMI is engaged in a series of media labs with young women aged 14-22.
-All Access EKY youth producers have the opportunity to participate in this paid internship program to learn the basics of digital media making (radio production, podcasting, filming, editing, photography) and to transform their experiences, and the experiences of their peers and community members, into meaningful documentary pieces about reproductive healthcare access in Southeastern Kentucky.
+The All Access EKY initiative is engaging AMI in a series of media labs with young women aged 14-22.
+All Access EKY Fellows have the opportunity to participate in this paid internship program to learn the basics of digital media making (radio production, podcasting, filming, editing, photography) and to transform their experiences, and the experiences of their peers and community members, into meaningful documentary media about sexual education and reproductive healthcare in Southeastern Kentucky.
 Youth producers are selected through an open application process and are able to join the project with any level of prior experience.

-Willa Johnson directs the All Access EKY media training program in consultation with a team of Appalshop senior producers.
+Willa Johnson directs the All Access EKY media training program in consultation with Appalshop Senior Producer Mimi Pickering.

 Who Do We Serve?